Cold Outreach Response Rates: 5 Ways to Go From 1% to 10% in 90 Days

 The ideal cold email is 50-125 words, or roughly 4-6 sentences.
 Long enough to provide context and value, short enough to respect their time.
 Focus on one core idea and one clear CTA.
 If you find yourself writing more than 150 words, you’re probably overexplaining.

-What is better, LinkedIn or email for cold outreach?
+what’s better, LinkedIn or email for cold outreach?

 Both channels have unique advantages.
 Email allows for more detailed messaging and better tracking.
 LinkedIn offers professional context and higher trust signals.
 The best results come from multi-channel sequences that use both platforms strategically.
 Our typical approach uses LinkedIn for initial connection and light touch, email for detailed messaging.